-All this is important, because the journalist will make almost instantaneous decisions about whether or not a journalist decides to run your story or spike it (an old fashioned term left over from the days when each journalist would have a metal ‘spike’ on their desk for used press release – as a v. primitive filing system.)
+All this is important, because the journalist will make almost instantaneous decisions about whether or not a journalist decides to run your story or spike it (an old fashioned term left over from the days when each journalist would have a metal ‘spike’ on their desk for their used press release – a very primitive filing system.)

 So you have to make it easy for them to run your story.

-This is the type of information that you’ll learn on one of our press release masterclasses.
+This is the type of information that you’ll learn from our press release training.